 UUCSS offers a Coming of Age (COA) Program for 9th Graders.
 Coming of Age rituals around the world celebrate the time when young people are ready both to begin making decisions for themselves and to start taking responsibility for those decisions.
 Unitarian Universalist COA programs also encourage young teenagers to begin identifying and defining what they believe and to determine what actions follow from those beliefs.
 In short, we encourage our 9th Graders to answer the questions: “What do I care about?” and “What am I going to do about it?”

-The COA class meets most Sunday mornings and also participates in a number of “off campus” activities such as a ropes course and a variety of social action projects.
-It concludes with a ceremony attended by the entire congregation in the spring.
+The COA class meets most Sunday mornings.
+There may be field trips to activities such as a ropes course or social action projects.
+COA concludes with a ceremony attended by the entire congregation in the spring.
 After their Coming of Age Ceremony, the 9th Graders are welcomed into our high school youth group, YRUU.